 Sideroblastic anemias may be

-Acquired sideroblastic anemia is frequently associated with myelodysplastic syndrome (but may be caused by drugs or toxins) and causes a macrocytic anemia.
+Acquired sideroblastic anemia is frequently associated with the myelodysplastic syndrome Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more (but may be caused by medications or toxins) and causes a normocytic or macrocytic anemia.

-Congenital sideroblastic anemia is caused by one of numerous X-linked or autosomal mutations and is usually a microcytic, hypochromic anemia.
+Congenital sideroblastic anemia is caused by one of numerous X-linked or autosomal mutations and is usually a microcytic, hypochromic anemia but may be normocytic.

-Sideroblastic anemias are iron-utilization anemias, which are characterized by inadequate marrow utilization of iron for heme synthesis despite the presence of adequate or increased amounts of iron.
+Sideroblastic anemias are iron-utilization anemias, which are characterized by inadequate mitochondrial utilization of iron due to impaired heme synthesis despite the presence of adequate or increased amounts of iron.
 Sideroblastic anemias are sometimes characterized by the presence of polychromatophilia (indicative of an increased number of reticulocytes) and stippled red blood cells (siderocytes) containing iron-laden granules (Pappenheimer bodies).

 In both acquired and congenital sideroblastic anemia, heme synthesis is impaired due to the inability to incorporate iron into protoporphyrin IX, leading to the formation of ringed sideroblasts.